oat-sa/taohub-articles/forge/workflow-engine/execution-of-a-process.md

 It calls the *wfEngine\_models\_classes\_ProcessExecution::getNewActivities()* to get the list of the following activities.
 The *getNewActivities()* function evaluates the transition condition for each type of connector:<br/>

-- sequential: immediate transition to the next for a sequential one<br/>
+- sequential: immediate transition to the next for a sequential one\
-- conditional: evaluate the transition rule to define the next activity (following the “then” or “else” branch?)<br/>
+- conditional: evaluate the transition rule to define the next activity (following the “then” or “else” branch?)\
 - parallel: how many activities (i.e., branches) would be created?<br/>

 - join: are every user finished with their activities in their branches?<br/>

 Finally the [TokenService](http://forge.tao.lu/docs/phpdoc/wfEngine/models_classes/wfEngine_models_classes_TokenService.html) is called to move the tokens from the current activity to the next one: the values of process variables will be transferred while the activity executions and user will be reset so the token are ready to be *“taken”* by users at the following step.